Syntax Guide

 Object

-Inserts additional build arguments (
+Inserts additional build arguments during build (

---build-arg $key=$value) during the build process, where the value is null, only the key is added (--build-arg $key).- type:
+--build-arg $key=$value).
+When value is null, only the key is added (--build-arg $key).- type:

 build.ignoreBuildArgsInVersion:- type: